Download progression document

 Both machines and robots can be programmed by computers, but robots also have sensors and can react to their environment.

 An algorithm is the set of instructions you follow in order to complete a task, and coding is giving this algorithm to a computer in a language it understands.
-In this activity, the algorithm was to move in particular directions and the code was the arrow symbols.
+In this activity, the algorithm was to move the robot to the target without hitting any of the obstacles and the code was the arrow symbols.

 Programming is writing computer code to implement algorithms.
 This is written in an artificial language that a computer understands.
 There are lots of different languages, some more complicated than others.
 Ones you might have heard of are Python, Java, C++, BASIC or Scratch.